Amaza Lee Meredith: Other achievements

 Meredith was also an inventor.
 In 1955, she received a patent for an accessory to be attached to a golf bag.
 Also, she developed the "Kant Drop", a top that can be attached to any recyclable container.
 She continued to design buildings and paint throughout the 1960s.
 Some of her artwork was exhibited in the Virginia Museum of Fine Arts and galleries in New York and North Carolina, some is still displayed in the Gillfield Baptist Church or hangs in residents’ homes.
 In the 1970s, Meredith designed logos to be used as a proposed name change for the National Association for the Advancement of Colored People (NAACP).
 She created more than a dozen scrapbooks, devoting each to a different subject and/or person.
 They contain documents, photos, letters, news clippings, and ephemera, which combine to form a rich source of research on their topics.
 The materials cut across all the other sub-series in these collections.

+Legacy

-To further add to her prestigious achievements Azurest South was documented during Women's Month 2001 by the National Register of Historic Places.
-In describing this extraordinary woman's talents, Azurest South was called a “significant landmark of African-American material culture and design.”
+Amaza Lee Meredith continues to gain recognition among new audiences.
+Azurest South was documented during Women's Month 2001 by the National Register of Historic Places.
+In describing this woman's talents, Azurest South was called a “significant landmark of African-American material culture and design.”
+The Virginia Department of Historic Resources dedicated a historical marker to Meredith in 2008, located at Azurest South.
+Meredith was named one of the Library of Virginia's African American Trailblazers in 2009, now represented on the Virginia Changemakers website.
+In 2018, the Virginia Capitol Foundation announced that Meredith's name would be on the Virginia Women's Monument's glass Wall of Honor.

+Meredith's work became more widely recognized through Jacqueline Taylor's 2023 biography "Amaza Lee Meredith Imagines Herself Modern: Architecture and the Black American Middle Class," published by MIT Press.
+In "Dear Mazie," the Institute for Contemporary Art at Virginia Commonwealth University curator Amber Esseiva invited contemporary artists to respond to Meredith's legacy, as recorded in her extensive correspondence, now housed in the Virginia State University archives.
+Solange Knowles and Saint Heron published a research journal titled "Azurest Blue: The Life and Legacy of Amaza Lee Meredith" in 2025, featuring five essays on her life and work as well as reproductions of archival documents, such as blueprints, photographs, and letters.